ahmedelzubair/TreeCodingChallenge/README.md

 1. **Clone my repository**: First, clone my repository to your local machine using IntelliJ IDEA.

-2. In the project directory, locate the `src/main/java/sa/com/tree/account/statment/treecodingchallenge/StatementsApplication.java` file, which contains the main application class.
+2. In the project directory, locate the `src/main/java/sa/com/tree/account/statment/treecodingchallenge/TreeCodingChallengeApplication.java` file, which contains the main application class.

-3. **Right-click on the `TreeCodingChallengeApplication` class** and select "Run 'StatementsApplication.main()'."
+3. **Right-click on the `TreeCodingChallengeApplication` class** and select "Run ' TreeCodingChallengeApplication.main()'."
 This will start the application.